ken-fu/csv_tex_conv/README.md

 ==================

 ## Overview
-This program converts a CSV file into laTeX format and outputs it as txt in tabular style.
+This program converts a CSV file into laTeX format and outputs it as .tex in tabular style.

 ## Requirement